epsylon3/odbgscript/doc/ReadMe.txt

 LBL addr, text
 --------------
-Inserts a label at the specified address
+Insert a label at the specified address
 Example:
 	lbl eip, "NiceJump"